project-oak/oak/docs/concepts.md

 `L_a` can be sent to a destination labeled `L_b`.
 The "flows to" operator compares both confidentiality and integrity:

-- the **confidentiality** check ensures that the destination is permitted to view any secrets that may have influenced the value
+- the **confidentiality** check protects the source from leaking secret data.
+It does this by checking that the destination is permitted to view any secrets that may have influenced values sent by the source.
-- the **integrity** check ensures that the value sent is trusted by the destination
+- the **integrity** check protects the destination from receiving potentially malicious or inaccurate data.
+It does this by checking that the source is trusted by the destination.

 More concretely, if `L_a = (C_a, I_a)` (where `C_a` and `I_a` are the
 confidentiality and integrity components respectively), and `L_b = (C_b, I_b)`